uchicago/shibboleth-oidc/README.md

 - The Idp has configured Spring Security for form-based authentication, which allows the request to be routed to a `login` endpoint for authentication.
 - The `login` endpoing invokes Spring Webflow to recall the OIDC login flow to start the flow.
 - The `login` flow eventually reaches the authentication state allowing for end-user login.
-- Once the authentication is successful, the result is then POSTed back to Spring Security to resume the `/idp/profile/oidc/authorize` endpoint functionality.
+- Once the authentication is successful, the result is then `POST`ed back to Spring Security to resume the `/idp/profile/oidc/authorize` endpoint functionality.
-- The `/idp/profile/oidc/authorize` will proceed to issue a `code` for the given request does a POST back to the client.
+- The `/idp/profile/oidc/authorize` will proceed to issue a `code` for the given request does a `POST` back to the client.
 - The client asks the `/idp/profile/oidc/token` endpoint for an access token, via the `code` received.
 - Spring Security OAuth, having recognized an existing authentication session issues an access token back along with an `idToken` in a JWT format.
 - The client validates the access token and the idToken, optionally invoking the `/idp/profile/oidc/jwk` endpoint to verify the `idToken`.